-To teach God’s Word & model Christ in our Worship, Walk, & Witness.
+To teach God’s Word and model Christ in our WORSHIP, WALK, and WITNESS.